LucasMagnum/LucasMagnum/README.md

 ## Who am I?

-I'm a person who fooled the statistics if they were right, I'd be dead or in prison.
-That is not a joke.
+I'm a person who fooled the statistics - if they were right, I'd be dead or in prison -

 I'm not dark enough to be black neither light enough to be white.
 I'm in the middle which gave me the perspective of both sides.
 I grew up poor, I didn't know it because that was normal where I lived.
 Everyone was poor.